rafalkorbaczynski/rom-wizard/README.md

 Helper files (`aria2c.exe`, `chdman.exe`, `sales_2019.csv`,
 `platforms.csv`) must reside in the `wizardry/` folder.

-Legacy scripts such as `list_rom_filenames.py` remain available for advanced use.
+When a snapshot is created, a `rom_filenames.txt` file listing all ROM paths is written to the snapshot folder (replacing the old `list_rom_filenames.py` helper).
 Platform download URLs are configured in `wizardry/platforms.csv` with the columns:

 ```